Wonder Dog (video game)

 Wonder Dog is a side-scrolling platform game developed by Core Design and released by JVC Musical Industries for the Sega CD in 1992.
 It is one of the first games developed for the system.
-The player controls a dog who must rescue their home planet from invading forces.
+The game features Wonder Dog, a mascot for Victor and the Wondermega during the early 1990s.

-In 1993, Core Design released a port of the game for the Amiga.
-Magazine reviews ranged from from 84% in The One Amiga to 31% in CU Amiga.
+In 1993, Core Design released a port of the game for the Amiga in Europe as part of a deal with JVC that saw them distributing Wolfchild on the Sega Genesis and Sega CD.

 Plot

-The peaceful dog-ruled planet K-9 finds itself under attack by the evil Pit Bully empire.
+The peaceful dog-ruled planet K-9 finds itself under attack by the evil Pitbully space armada.
 In a last-ditch effort to save his world, Dr. Kibble fast tracks the Wonder Dog project, an experiment to create a superpowered dog.
 Running out of time, he tests the serum on his newborn son and sends him to Earth with a special outfit called the Wonder Suit.
 His son crash lands on the planet and immediately befriends a boy.
 However, the two are separated as the boy's father will not let him keep the dog.
-The dog then returns to the ship, dons the Wonder Suit and becomes Wonder Dog, who must save the planet K-9 from the Pit Bully invasion.
+The dog then returns to the ship, dons the Wonder Suit and becomes Wonder Dog, who must save K-9 from the Pitbullies' invasion.